akarthik10/physio-counter/README.md

 ## Settings

 - **Voice Settings**: Choose TTS voice and speech rate
+- **Test Voice**: Test the selected voice before saving
+- **Test Beep**: Test beep sounds (important for iOS - see below)
 - **Set Completion Feedback**:
   - TTS: Says "set complete"
   - Beep: Plays a distinct beep sound
   - None: No audio feedback
 - **Export/Import**: Backup and restore your data

+### iOS Beep Support

+On iOS devices, beep sounds require user interaction to initialize.
+To enable beeps on iOS:

+1. Go to Settings tab
+2. Click "Test Beep" button (this unlocks audio for iOS)
+3. Now beeps will work during your exercises

+Alternatively, beeps will automatically initialize when you start your first exercise.

 ## GitHub Pages Deployment